Pushing Stock Updates to Shopify

 Automatically export your latest stock data to Shopify using our Stock Push feature.

-This article will guide you through how to set up stock push to Shopify, and what types of data we export to Shopify from Craftybase.
+This article will guide you through how to set up manual and automated stock pushes for Shopify and what types of data we export to Shopify from Craftybase.

-In this setup, Craftybase becomes your “source of truth” for stock numbers, allowing you to choose exactly when to send updates to Shopify, keeping you in control of your inventory management.
+In this setup, Craftybase becomes your “source of truth” for stock numbers, keeping you in control of your inventory management.

 In this article, we will cover: